pellared/otel-logs-talk/slides.md

 [click] Everyone who raised their hands during the "trash logs" section; your honesty is appreciated.
 Also thank you for all those that asked questions.

-[click] GenAI and Copilot who helped me a lot in preparing the presentation.
+[click] GenAI and Copilot that helped me a lot in preparing the presentation.

 [click] Now go forth and log responsibly!